i52vagam/CourseraGettingAndCleaningData/README.md

 #####Repository content:
 1. README.md: This document
-2. CookBook.md: Contain information about the content of the file "AveragesTidyDataSet.txt"
+2. CookBook.md: Contain information about the variables contained in the file "AveragesTidyDataSet.txt"
 3. run_analysis.R: Script that, applied on the source dataset, will return the file "AveragesTidyDataSet.txt"
 4. AveragesTidyDataSet.txt: results file.